WitBlue6/State-of-Health-Estimation/olora_finetuning/README.md

 As is shown in the table, the model can estimate the SOH of a lithium-ion battery based on temperature, current, and voltage.

-## There remains some problems in the model.
+## 5.There remains some problems in the model.

 First of all, the model will repeat the same response for many times.
+And the estimated SOH may be not accurate.

 Second, the model will not give me the reason for my estimation.
 Because the dataset does not contain the reason for the estimation.

-Third, the model with CNN layer still exits some problems when evaluating the model.
-It cannot read some weights correctly because of the difference key name between training and evaluating.(Still working on it)
+Third, because of limited memory and resources, the model parameters are not large enough.

+## 6.Future work

+1. Find the dataset with the reason for the estimation.
+Or randomly generate the reason for the estimation in data_process.py.

+2. Sovle the problem of the model repeating the same response.

+3. Use larger model parameters to estimate the SOH of a lithium-ion battery.